busrasavas/KDM6A-interacting-models/README.md

 Using this map, we modeled interacting protein pairs in domain-domain or domain-motif level.
 The details are listed in below:

-- **KDM6A-TPR:TLE1-Q** interaction modeled by using a reference structure, [6EJN](https://www.rcsb.org/structure/6EJN), showing the evidence of interaction in between TPR and coiled coils.
-[FATCAT](https://fatcat.godziklab.org/fatcat/fatcat_pair.html) server used for the obtained superimposed
+- **KDM6A-TPR:TLE1-Q** interaction is modeled by using a reference structure, [6EJN](https://www.rcsb.org/structure/6EJN), showing the evidence of interaction in between TPR and coiled coils.
+[FATCAT](https://fatcat.godziklab.org/fatcat/fatcat_pair.html) server used to obtain superimposed model.

-- **TLE1-Q:HHEX**
+- **TLE1-Q:HHEX** interaction is modeled by [AlphaFold](https://github.com/deepmind/alphafold) multimer.
+Sequences of TLE1-Q and N-ter 1-98 residues

 - **TLE1-WDR:HHEX**